shenae/planet_calculator_hw/README.md

 # Solar Weight Calculator

+_During this exercise students will:_
+- Gain practice translating basic mathematical formulas into code
+- Organize several different cases of operations into a switch statement
+- Develop strategies for running and testing small programs

 ### Intro
 Let's practice working with switch statements.

 _Please read through the entire README before beginning!_